-This article from E2Language walks you through the PTE test fees AND focuses on price and payment method, rescheduling and cancelling, and the PTE rescoring fee!
+This article from E2Language walks you through the PTE test fees AND focuses on price and payment method, rescheduling and canceling, and the PTE rescoring fee!

 PS: Would you like to receive a free PTE study timetable and an online course recommendation from E2Language?

 Fill out the form below and we’ll email you with a free study timetable to suit your needs AND our recommendation for the right E2Language PTE preparation course for you!

 The primary fee is the booking of your exam.

 PTE Academic test centers are located around the globe, in over 50 different countries!
 To verify pricing make sure you visit the Pearson Test Centres & Fees to search for your country and find the location of a test center near you.

 We’ve compiled a list of pricing from a small sample of countries where E2Language students come from!